MOCACORP/devops/README.md

-# devops
+# DevOps
 GIT version control

-One key element in moving towards using DevOps techniques is the ability to manage and develop your infrastructure as codo.
+One key element in moving towards using DevOps techniques is the ability to manage and develop your infrastructure as code.